szfeup/cse185-spring18-week6/CSE185_Week6_PartI.md

 Before we start let's fetch those changes to our fork.
 From your `cse185-spring18-week6` folder on `ieng6`, do:
 ```
-# Configure a "remote" to point to the original repository
+# Configure a "remote" to point to the original repository (you only ever have to do this once)
 git remote add upstream https://github.com/gymreklab/cse185-spring18-week6/

 # Fetch changes from "upstream", which is the repository you forked from
+# and merge those into your local master branch (do this every time you need to update changes
+# from the original repo)
 git fetch upstream
-# Checkout your local master branch
 git checkout master
-# Merge changes with upstream master branch
 git merge upstream/master

 # Push the changes to Github, then go to the repository on Github to see that the new Part II file is there.
 git push
 ```